Chris-Eckersley/incremental_interquartile_mean/notes.md

 sys     0m0.348s
 ```

-For any further gains in performance we'll need to manage the state better and probably move the function to a class.
+For any further gains in performance I'll need to manage the state better and probably move the function to a class.
-This will ease testing as well but we'll save that for the next section.
+This will ease testing as well, but we'll save that for the next section.

 For step 2 & 3, normally I like my tests to run fast, so I avoid testing with large data sets (unless checking
 performance).
 So, I'm going to: